rueedlinger/machine-learning-snippets/notebooks/supervised/regression/linear/regression_ridge.md

 >**Note**: This is a generated markdown export from the Jupyter notebook file [regression_ridge.ipynb](regression_ridge.ipynb).
+>You can also view the notebook with the [nbviewer](https://nbviewer.jupyter.org/github/rueedlinger/machine-learning-snippets/blob/master/notebooks/supervised/regression/linear/regression_ridge.ipynb) from Jupyter.

 ## Ridge Regression (regularized linear regression model)